-Based on information submitted by power plant operators to the Energy Authority, total installed power generation capacity in Finland was about 18,200 MW at the end of 2021.
+Based on information submitted by power plant operators to the Energy Authority, total installed power generation capacity in Finland was about 20,000 MW at the end of 2022.
 However, the entire capacity is not available during the peak load periods.
-The Energy Authority has estimated in autumn 2021, that 11,300 MW of Finnish electricity generation capacity (incl. peak load reserves) will be available for the consumption peaks in winter 2021-2022.
-The Energy Authority estimated also that peak load will be 15,100 MW for the same period, which however turned out to be 900 MW smaller.
+The Energy Authority has estimated in autumn 2022, that 11,300 MW of Finnish electricity generation capacity will be available during the consumption peaks in winter 2022-2023.
+The Energy Authority estimated also that peak load will be 14,400 MW for the same period, which however turned out to be over 2,000 MW smaller due to milder weather during the winter period 2022-2023 and increased energy savings by electricity customers.
 The domestic electricity production capacity is not sufficient to cover the consumption during peak load periods, and thus electricity imports from neighbouring countries is needed.

-The highest hourly load of the year 2021, 14,267 MWh/h was reached in February.
-The electricity import capacity was around 5,100 MW in 2021.
-During the peak load hour net import was 3,076 MWh/h.
+The highest hourly load of the year 2022, 13,767 MWh/h was reached in January.
+The electricity import capacity was around 5,100 MW until May 2022, and around 3,700 since May 2022 when electricity import from Russia was suspended.
+During the peak load hour net import was 2,552 MWh/h.